The Best Pay As You Go SIM Deals: The UK PAYG Market Reviewed & Compared

 Cost: 8p per calling minute, 4p per text, 5p per MB for data

-What a £10 bundle buys you: 600 calling minutes, unlimited texts, 3 GB of internet
+What a £10 bundle buys you: 600 calling minutes, unlimited texts, 7 GB of data

 Credit Expiry: None, but you must use the services at least once every 180 days to keep the SIM active.
 If you don’t use the SIM In 270 days all activity will be barred from your SIM card and all credit will be removed.

 Asda’s free PAYG SIM is as easy as it gets, and prices aren’t too bad either.
 If you don’t use your phone much, then those per minute, per text, and per MB charges should work out just fine.
-However, if you’re a heavier user than Asda does offer bundles (which range from £5 for 125 minutes, 2000 texts, and 250 MB of data, up to £25 for unlimited texts and minutes and 15 GB of data) which are valid for 30 days.
+However, if you’re a heavier user than Asda does offer bundles (which range from £5 for 200 minutes, unlimited texts, and 750 MB of data, up to £25 for unlimited texts and minutes and 15 GB of data) which are valid for 30 days.
 And Asda bundles are great value for money.

 Asda has a minimum top up of just £1, making it ideal if you’re on a strict budget.
 And PAYG credit doesn’t expire at all with Asda, though you do need to use the phone or top up with credit at least once every 180 days to keep your SIM card from being deactivated.